-Jonathan Andrews spoke to Juan Esteban Martinez Ruiz, Secretary of Mobility, Medellin about the city’s ambitious new development plan
+Jonathan Andrews spoke to Juan Esteban Martinez Ruiz, Chief Executive of Mobility Projects, Medellin about the city’s ambitious new development plan

 The city has had a metro for more than 30 years and has since implemented metro cables and a BRT system.
 What are the remaining mobility challenges that Medellin faces?